Commerce, Languages and Social Sciences (CLASS)

 Diversity and inclusivity are key principles for the faculty, with students being encouraged to contribute to local and global charities and fundraisers and Canberra youth projects.
 We celebrate and value diversity by acknowledging differences and modelling this attitude to our students through all activities undertaken both in the classroom and the wider community.
 Our faculty caters to the vast range of student needs by offering the option to study courses at either the tertiary, accredited or vocational levels.
 Through the many excursions the Faculty undertakes both locally and interstate, students have the opportunity to experience the many facets of diversity that they will experience over their education.

 We strongly believe in creative education and we provide opportunities to our students to engage in creative learning.
 Our assessment tasks are designed to provide the students with interesting and fun learning experiences.
-Business Services and Social and Community Work students complete work placements and structured workplace learning at various industry related venues.
-Students in all the courses have many opportunities to participate in many outside of school activities ACT Mock Trial Competition as an example.
+Business Services and Social and Community Work students complete work placements and structured workplace learning at various industry-related venues.
+Students in all the courses have many opportunities to participate in outside of school activities such as the ACT Mock Trial Competition for example.
 Our faculty inspires student's creativity and inquiry with numerous opportunities, as outlined above, to be an individual as well as being an integral part of the wider college community.

 Follow the link to access the Canberra College Library Web Page http://bit.ly/CanberraCollegeLibrary

 For further information regarding the CLASS faculty at Canberra College, please contact the Executive Teacher on 61423288